Comprehensive Senior Care: Support for Aging Well

 Geriatric medicine is all about the health needs of older adults.
 Senior health specialists and geriatric doctors team up to give care that fits the ageing population.
 They know how to handle many health issues and how medicines can interact with older patients.

 Top institutions have geriatric care programs with many services.
 They offer assessments in hospitals and clinics.
-They also have programs like the Care of Aging Parent (COAP) Program to help with caring for frail or complex parents.
+They also have programs like the Care of Aging Parent (COAP) Program to help care for frail or complex parents.

 Geriatric doctors work with a team to cover all aspects of senior health.
 This team includes nurses, social workers, and more.
 They are all trained to help older adults.